ethereum-node/merchantApi/README.md

 > Note: The merchant should handle status 9 in a proper manner.
 Status 9 can happen even after a transaction is confirmed (in case of blockchain rollback).

-If something is wrong for processing, or the merchant passed the wrong parameters, the Api will return corresponding error code:
+If something is wrong for processing, or the merchant passed the wrong parameters, the Api returns corresponding error code:

 ```
 {